ram-sriram/Viewers/README.md

 ## Acknowledgments

-To acknowledge the OHIF Viewer in an academic publication, please cite
+To acknowledge the Cure Assist in an academic publication, please cite

 > _Open Health Imaging Foundation Viewer: An Extensible Open-Source Framework
 > for Building Web-Based Imaging Applications to Support Cancer Research_